SuperOfficeDocs/superoffice-docs/docs/en/api/custom-objects/howto/custom-objects-UpdateRow.md

 ### [RESTful REST](#tab/TableRecord)

-With the TableRecord you pass inn the TableName and rowId in the querysttring, and the values to update in the body
+Using the TableRecord endpoint, specify the TableName and record Id as query string parameters, and the values to update in the body of the request.

 ```http!
 PUT https://{{env}}.superoffice.com/{{tenant}}/api/v1/Table/y_equipment/2 HTTP/1.1